XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FeatureVerified Details

-Mobile appScotia iTrade proprietary for iOS/Android; no MetaTrader, TradingView, crypto app/wallet
+Mobile appScotia iTrade app (iOS, Android); no MetaTrader, TradingView, crypto app, or mobile wallet

-Order typesMarket, limit, stop-loss, take-profit, trailing stop, GTC, fill-or-kill, all-or-none
+Order typesMarket, limit, stop-loss, stop-limit, trailing stop, GTC, FOK, AON; OCO available in limited form

 Mobile app